-Prior to General Allenby’s first visit to Israel, at the end of Ottoman rule, Allenby Street was named “The Sea road”.
-On the occasion of the general’s visit, the Jews wanted to give him respect and changed the name of the street to his name.
+Prior to General Allenby’s first visit to Israel, at the end of the Ottoman rule, Allenby Street was named “Derech Hayam”.
+On the occasion of the general’s visit, the Jews wanted to honor him and changed the name of the street to his name.

-The building, which was built in the 1920s, at 4 Allenby Street in Tel Aviv, is a traditional 3-story building above a commercial floor.
+The building, built in the 1920s, at 4 Allenby Street in Tel Aviv, is a traditional 3-story building above a commercial floor.

-For many years and until recently, the building functioned as a hotel “Monopol”.
+For many years until recently, the building functioned as a “monopoly” hotel

-Noga Nagarut, manufacture of wooden windows & doors in the project according to the documentation file.
+Noga Carpentry in the restoration and production of wooden windows and doors in the building, according to a documentation file.

-Conservation Contractor: Avner Gilad Building Conservation and Restoration
+Conservation contractor: Avner Gilad Conservation and restoration of buildings

 Conservation Architect: Eyal Ziv Architects